Cabinet color preview

 • Appliances and fixtures

-• Floor, windows, walls, and lighting
+• Floors, walls, windows, and lighting

 • Camera angle and room identity